Ralph H. Baer

 Baer was born on 8 March 1922 in Germany, and went to the United States in 1938 when his Jewish family fled the Nazis.
 He died on 6 December 2014.

-An IEEE Fellow and member of the US National Inventors Hall of Fame, Baer’s honors include the 2006 US National Medal of Technology and the 2013 IEEE Region 1 Technological Innovation Award.
+An IEEE Fellow and member of the US National Inventors Hall of Fame, Baer’s honors include the 2014 IEEE Edison Medal, the 2006 US National Medal of Technology, and the 2013 IEEE Region 1 Technological Innovation Award.
 Baer was the owner of R.H.
 Baer Consultants, Manchester, NH, USA.